zby/LLMEasyTools/README.md

 ```
 Output:
 ```
-['User John from Warsaw was frobnicated']
+['User John from Warsaw was contacted']
 ```

 Discover more possibilities and examples in the test suite.